Nick-Lucas/EntryPoint/README.md

             "Some string to be used")]
         public string StringArg { get; set; }

-        // Including ints, decimals, doubles, floats
+        // Anything can be marked as Required, and will throw if not provided [Required]
         [OptionParameter(
             ShortName = 'n', LongName = "number")]
         [Help(
-            "Some number to be used")]
-        public decimal DecimalArg { get; set; }
+            "Some number to be used.
+Must be provided")] public decimal DecimalArg { get; set; }

         // Also supports named and numbered enums